5

 That will open a new window from where you can copy the link and share it with your customers.

-If you find all this work too much of a hassle, you can also consider Testimonial Donut, a platform allows you to collect testimonials (video and text) and aggregate testimonials and shoutouts from a range of online sources (Google, X.com, LinkedIn, Capterra, Reddit, ProductHunt, Instagram) for you to easily showcase on your website without having to write any code yourself.
-Check it out here
+If you find all this work too much of a hassle, you can also consider Testimonial Donut, a platform that allows you to collect testimonials (video and text) and aggregate testimonials and shoutouts from a range of online sources (Google, X.com, LinkedIn, Capterra, Reddit, ProductHunt, Instagram) for you to easily showcase on your website without having to write any code yourself.

 Contents